 When you’re a beginner hiker, one of the biggest things you want is advice.
 Am I doing it right?
 What have I forgotten to pack?
 Where should I go hiking?
-Sometimes you’re lucky enough to know people who are full of hiking tips for beginners.
-You can go hiking with them and learn from them like a sponge.
-Well, like a sponge wearing hiking boots and who ideally absorbs knowledge, and not the copious amounts of water which may be falling from the heavens.
+Sometimes you’re lucky enough to know people who are full of hiking tricks and tips.
+You can go hiking with them and learn from them on the job as it were.

-But, not everyone has this luxury (of friends with hiking tips for beginners, not of being a strange version of SpongeBob.
-Though that said, most don’t have that either).
+But, not everyone has this luxury.
 That’s probably why you’re typing your questions into the endless void of the internet, rather than messaging a mate.
 That’s okay: the internet fairies have brought us together for a reason.

 Hiking Tips for Beginners: Meet the Experts

 First up, Nick Ray has been an Outward Bound Instructor for twelve years in UK and Africa.
 Outward Bound is a not-for-profit organisation that puts on adventurous activity courses for young people.
-He’s worked leading groups into wild places for over thirty years.
+He’s led groups into wild places for over thirty years.

 Never happier than when sleeping under the stars, Sarah Ryan has built her life around adventure.
 A mountain leader and outdoor journalist currently based in Edinburgh, she has camped her way across some of the wildest places in the UK and runs wild camping retreats in the Highlands.